grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Why would I like to see a composition root?

-**Johnny:** Well, first reason is that it is very close to the entry point for the application, so it is a chance for you to see how the application manages its dependencies.
+**Johnny:** Well, the first reason is that it is very close to the entry point of the application, so it is a chance for you to see how the application manages its dependencies.
 The second reason is that each time we will be adding a new class that has the same lifespan as the application, we will need to go to the composition root and modify it.
 Sooo it would probably be nice to be able to tell where it is and know how to work with it.

 **Benjamin:** I thought I could find that later, but while we're at it, can you show me the composition root?